Veterans Launching Ventures Certificate Course

 What to expect for the blended version of the course.

-- Five face-to-face workshops meet bi-weekly from 5 PM to 9 PM.
+- Face-to-face workshops meet from 6 PM to 9 PM.

-- Following each of these five dates, instruction is taught online.
+- Following each workshop, instruction is taught online.

 - During the last two weeks of the course, you will finalize your business plan presentations with the assistance of instructors and mentors.

-VLV is generously funded by Walmart, TD Charitable foundation, Bank of America, Jesra Foundation, SCORE, and Target and is free to all you successfully complete the requiements.
+VLV is generously funded by Bank of America, Investors Foundation, Jesra Foundation, SCORE and TD Charitable Foundation, and is free to all who successfully complete the requiements.

-Veterans Launching Ventures is a course offered by the Rothman Institute of Innovation and Entrepreneurship, part of Silberman College of Business at Fairleigh Dickinson University.
+Veterans Launching Ventures is a course offered by the Rothman Institute of Innovation and Entrepreneurship, part of Silberman College of Business of Fairleigh Dickinson University.

 GPS: 1 Mansion Mall, Madison, NJ 07940